2023-environmental-bioinformatics/EnvBio2023-Unix/Unix_Lab.md

 ```
 unzip master.zip
 ```

->How can you tell if a listing is a folder?

 ### Working with files and directories
 Now, navigate into the newly created folder `unix-folders-master/`.

-Run `ls -F`.
+>How can you tell if a listing is a folder?

+Run the command to list the contents of the folder (`ls` with modifications maybe?).
 How many directories are there in this level?

 #### Creating directories